u2x1/wl-bot/README.md

 # wl-bot

+(It's currently outdated and unavailable because of Mirai's rapid iteration)

 This is a program used to provide tools for QQ and Telegram groups, written in Haskell for study purpose.

 ## NOTE